 Before starting and periodically during continuation of opioid therapy, clinicians should evaluate risk factors for opioidrelated harms.
 Clinicians should incorporate strategies into the management plan to mitigate risk.
-Naloxone should be considered when factors that increase risk for opioid overdose are present, such as: history of overdose or substance abuse, higher opioid dosages (>50 MME/day), or concurrent benzodiazepine use are present.
+Naloxone should be considered when factors that increase risk for opioid overdose opioid dosages (>50 MME/day), or concurrent benzodiazepine use are present.

-■ Non-pharmacologic therapy and non-opioid pharmacologic □ Clinicians should review the patient's history of controlled therapy are preferred for chronic pain.
-Clinicians should consider substance prescriptions using state PDMP data to determine whether opioid therapy only if expected benefits for both pain and function the patient is receiving other opioids or dangerous combinations that put him/her at high risk for overdose.
+Clinicians should review the patient's history of controlled substance prescriptions using state PDMP data to determine whether the patient is receiving other opioids or dangerous combinations that put him/her at high risk for overdose.
 Clinicians should review PDMP data when starting opioid therapy for chronic pain and periodically during opioid therapy, ranging from every prescription to every 3 months.